 Step 4: From literature reference to full text

-Many of our databases already offer full texts which you can print out and save as an authenticated user.
+Many of our databases offer full text, which you can print out and save as an authenticated user.

-Other databases only contain bibliographical data and in a further step you must obtain the printed or electronic full text (e.g. via an order in our online catalogue OPAC or via interlibrary loan).
-Our link service SFX, which is integrated in many databases, supports you here.
-The SFX button gives you an overview of possible procurement channels.
+Other databases contain bibliographical data only and you must obtain the printed or electronic full text via the link service SFX, which is integrated in many databases.
+The SFX button gives you an overview of options for obtaining the documents (e.g. access our electronic journals, order in our online catalogue OPAC or make an interlibrary loan).